ntini773/RISCV_Processor/README.md

   ```
 - You can see the memory output in decimal format in `memory.txt`.
-- You can see the register output in decimal format in `register.txt`
+- You can see the register output in decimal format in `register_values.txt`

 ---